 Call the National Cancer Institute's Cancer Information Service.
 The number is 1-800-4-CANCER (1-800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

-Consult The Official ABMS Directory of Board Certified Medical Specialists.
+Consult the ABMS Directory of Board Certified Medical Specialists.
 This book, from the American Board of Medical Specialists, lists doctors by state.
 It gives their specialty, background, and training.
-It is available at most public libraries and you can also view it online at: www.abms.org.
+It is available at most public libraries, and you can also view it online at www.abms.org.

 Seek other options.
-Check with a local medical society, a nearby hospital/medical school, or support group to get names of doctors who can give you a second opinion.
-Or ask other people who've had cancer for their recommendations.
+Check with a local medical society, a nearby hospital, medical school, or support group to get names of doctors who can give you a second opinion.
+You can always ask other people who've had cancer for their recommendations.

 Treatment for cervical cancer is often surgery, especially for cancers that have not spread.
-Surgery is used to remove as much cancer cells as possible.
-It is called a local treatment.
+Surgery is used to remove as many cancer cells as possible.
+This is a local treatment.
 Local treatments fight cancer cells in one area.
 Another type of local treatment used for cervical cancer is high-energy X-rays, called radiation therapy.
 Chemotherapy is the use of drugs to kill cancer.
-It is called systemic treatment.
-It travels throughout the body.
-It may be combined with radiation, either before or after surgery.
+This is called systemic treatment.
+It travels throughout the body, and it may be combined with radiation, either before or after surgery.

-In the first year after treatment, most women are advised to see their doctors every 3 months.
-Pap tests may be performed every 3 months.
-Also, women may have chest X-rays and computed tomography (CT scans) regularly.
+In the first year after treatment, most women are advised to see their doctors every 3 months for Pap tests.
+Also, women may have computed tomography (CT scans) regularly.
 Until the fifth year, women may have check-ups regularly, at least every 6 months.
 After 5 years, a woman will most likely go back to yearly checkups.
-Women who have been treated for cervical cancer should tell their doctors about any vaginal discharge, bleeding, bone pain, weight loss, bowel or bladder problems.
+Women who have been treated for cervical cancer should tell their doctors about any vaginal discharge, bleeding, bone pain, weight loss, and bowel or bladder problems.
 They should quit smoking and use protection during intercourse to prevent further problems.